ESL Activities

 Yes No Question Games for English Learners

-If you’re looking for some of the best ideas for yes no question games and activities, then look no further than this list!
+If you’re looking for some of the best ideas for yes-no question games and activities, then look no further than this list!
 We’re going to give you the rundown of our best 21 ideas.

 #1: ESL Surveys

-Perhaps the ultimate ESL activity to get students practicing their yes or no questions is a survey.
+Perhaps the ultimate ESL activity to get students to practice their yes or no questions is a survey.
 The way it works is that they have to use yes/no questions to find someone who can answer yes to each specific thing.
 Then, they write that name in in the slot and think of an interesting follow-up question.
 I love using this one for present perfect, was/were, and past tense irregular verbs.
 It’s also very easy to design surveys for modals for ability with can and can’t.

 Try out this awesome ESL activity today and I’m sure you’ll love it!
 More information here: ESL Surveys.